-Finding: We inquired of Transit Operator management, inspected the First Transit ADA Paratransit Service Agreement (July 2019), inspected the First Transit Rider's Guide, performed observations and observed the following:
+Finding: We inquired of First Transit management, inspected the First Transit ADA Paratransit Service Agreement (July 2019), inspected the First Transit Rider's Guide, performed observations and observed the following:

-6.1 We inspected the monthly invoices provided by the Transit Operator for IVT-Access and noted that the invoices provided by the Transit Operator agreed to the invoices received by ICTC.

-6.2 We selected the months of November 2021, February 2022 and June 2022 and obtained the monthly invoices for IVT-Access.
-We compared the monthly invoices to the supporting data schedule and marketing invoices.

-6.3 We inspected the monthly invoices for IVT-Access for the fiscal year ending June 30, 2022 and identified no additional fuel expenditures were incurred outside of the fuel expenditure costs included in the revenue hour rate determined as part of the annual contract.

-6.4 We noted that IVT-Access implemented the "Free Fares Program" from August 2020 through April 1, 2022.
+- 6.1 We inspected the monthly invoices provided by the transit operator for IVT-Access and noted that the invoices provided by the Transit Operator agreed to the invoices received by ICTC. - No exceptions were found as a result of procedures performed. - 6.2 We selected the months of November 2021, February 2022 and June 2022 and obtained the monthly invoices for IVT-Access.
+We compared the monthly invoices to the supporting data schedule and marketing invoices. - No exceptions were found as a result of procedures performed. - 6.3 We inspected the monthly invoices for IVT-Access for the fiscal year ending June 30, 2022 and identified no additional fuel expenditures were incurred outside of the fuel expenditure costs included in the revenue hour rate determined as part of the annual contract. - No exceptions were found as a result of procedures performed. - 6.4 We noted that IVT-Access implemented the "Free Fares Program" from August 2020 through April 1, 2022.
 As such, cash collections only occurred during April 2022 through June 2022.
 We selected our sample within those months and obtained the fare collections by day from the "Farebox Accounting" report included in the monthly reporting packet.
 We selected a total of three (3) days for each month to inspect the daily fares per the source document "Daily Fare Collections Report."
 We noted that for the samples selected, the daily fare collections per the "Farebox Accounting" report agreed to the supporting source document, "Daily Fare Collection Reports" without exceptions.
 See Exhibit B for details.